 Jahn Williams: Say Cheese, Adelaide!

 To those willing to stop for a while and look beyond the obvious, Adelaide is a city of surprises.
 A city of many parts, it is both disciplined where buses and trains move like clockwork, and wild where strange creatures roam intoxicated among the beautiful vineyards.
 It is blue one minute, and a deep orange the other.
 Amateur photographer and founder of the hugely popular Instagram account Adelaide by Jahn, Jahn Williams tries to capture these little surprises the city throws our way.
-He walks through the streets of Adelaide with his iPhone, always shoot-ready, to catch the city as she changes her colours.
+He walks through the streets of Adelaide with his iPhone, always shoot-ready, trying to capture the changing colours of the city.

 In a chat with TAL, the Brompton resident speaks about his passion for photography, cinema, and everything Adelaide.